rails/rails/guides/source/active_record_migrations.md

 can manage the forward progression of the migration, ensuring the creation of the table, the concept of reversibility becomes crucial.
 With reversible migrations, not only does the migration create the table when applied, but it also enables smooth rollback functionality.
-In case of reverting the migration, Active Record intelligently handles the removal of the table, maintaining database consistency throughout the process.
+In case of reverting the migration above, Active Record intelligently handles the removal of the table, maintaining database consistency throughout the process.
 You can read more about reversing migrations [here](#using-reversible).